armin-pfaeffle/atom-minify/README.md

 ---

-Because [minifier](https://atom.io/packages/minifier) is no longer maintained, I created [atom-minify](https://atom.io/packages/atom-minify) which is based on [node-minify](https://www.npmjs.com/package/node-minify).
-Therefore you can select between **four CSS and three JS compressors**.
+Because [minifier](https://atom.io/packages/minifier) is no longer maintained, I created [atom-minify](https://atom.io/packages/atom-minify) which is includes **four CSS and three JS compressors**.
 Another feature is the extensive configuration which should give you full control over minification and created files.

+*Current version does not depend on node-minify any more and can contain errors because the package is completely rewritten.
+Please let me know if there is any behaviour that does not come up to one's expectations.
+Further, minifier parameters are ignored at the moment.
+This feature will be included in next version.*

 Have a look at the [roadmap](#roadmap) for upcoming features.

 ## Requirements

-When you want to use **YUI Compressor** or **Google Closure Compiler*,*java you must be install [Java](https://www.java.com/de/download/).
+When you want to use **YUI Compressor** or **Google Closure Compiler**, you must install [Java](https://www.java.com/de/download/).
+If Java is not present, you will see an error message.

 ## Usage